jvsteiner/lambdatail/README.md

 ### Create a Tailscale ephemeral auth key

-1. Follow the directions here to create an ephemeral auth key: https://tailscale.com/kb/1085/auth-keys/ You should create a key that is both ephemeral, and reuseable.
-2. Create a file called `config.json` which has the same contents as the `config.example.json` file, but with your ephemeral auth key in it.
-3. You should also modify your Tailscale Access control config JSON by adding the following:
+1. You should modify your Tailscale Access control config JSON by adding the following:

 ```json
 	"tagOwners": {